ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 **Key Observation**

-Here, the Black drivers appear at the far right of the plot dot chart, experiencing the highest search rates for both person searches (red dot at 4.36%) and vehicle searches (blue dot at 3.75%).
-White drivers, by contrast, cluster much closer to the left side of the chart, with significantly lower rates for both person searches (1.95%) and vehicle searches (1.58%).
+Here, the Black drivers appear at the far right of the plot dot chart, experiencing the highest search rates for both person searches (red dot at **4.36%**) and vehicle searches (blue dot at **3.75%**).
+White drivers, by contrast, cluster much closer to the left side of the chart, with significantly lower rates for both person searches (**1.95%**) and vehicle searches (**1.58%**).

-Notice an important detail across all racial groups.
+Take note of an important detail across all racial groups.
 The red dots (person searches) consistently appear to the right of the blue dots (vehicle searches).

-This tells us that person searches happen more frequently than vehicle searches across the board.
+This tells us that person searches happen *more frequently* than vehicle searches across the board.
 However, what matters most is not just this pattern, but the dramatic difference in where each racial group falls on the horizontal axis.

-The gray lines connecting each pair of dots illustrate the gap between person and vehicle search rates for each racial group.
-Black drivers experience person searches at a rate 2.2 times higher than White drivers (4.36% vs 1.95%), and vehicle searches at a rate 2.4 times higher (3.75% vs 1.58%).
+The gray lines connecting each pair of dots show the gap between person and vehicle search rates for each racial group.
+Black drivers experience person searches at a rate **2.2x** higher than White drivers (**4.36% vs 1.95%**), and vehicle searches at a rate **2.4x** higher (**3.75% vs 1.58%**).

 This visualization makes the disparity unmistakable.
 The horizontal spread of the dots shows that not all drivers face equal treatment during traffic stops.
 Black drivers consistently appear on the right side of the spectrum (higher search rates), while White drivers consistently appear on the left (lower search rates).
 This pattern holds true for both the more invasive person searches and vehicle searches.

-The "other" category shows the highest person search rate, but as discussed earlier, this represents only 2.3% of all stops in our dataset, making it less statistically meaningful.
+The "other" category shows the highest person search rate, but as discussed earlier, this represents only **2.3%** of all stops in our dataset, making it less statistically meaningful.
 The comparison between Black and White drivers, representing the vast majority of traffic stops, provides the clearest evidence of systematic racial disparity in search practices.

 ### What This Means

 Black drivers face a compounding disparity.
-Not only are they stopped more frequently (Part 1), but once stopped, they're searched at rates 2.2 times higher than White drivers.
-This pattern holds across both person and vehicle searches, indicating systematic rather than isolated discrimination.
+Black drivers are stopped more frequently and are searched more frequently at a **2.2x** higher rate than White drivers.

 ## Part 3: Contraband Discovery Analysis

 So far, our analysis found that Black drivers are searched at significantly higher rates than White drivers.

  Now, here comes a critical question.
 When Black drivers are searched, is contraband actually found more often?

 The logic behind this is simple.
 If searches are based on legitimate evidence, then higher search rates should correlate with higher contraband discovery rates.
 However, if searches are based on racial bias, then we might see higher search rates paired with similar or lower contraband discovery rates, suggesting searches lack proper justification.